 Joyce Creiger, Ellie’s colleague and long-time friend, is an artist who conceived the idea of linking the beauty of art with the despair of this too frequently terminal illness.
-They are often asked about the
+They were often asked about the foundations name.

-Anbinder did not sit back; she sought the answer to the question and over the past ten years has dedicated her time and effort to fight the fight.
+Anbinder did not sit back; she sought the answer to the question and over the past twenty plus years has dedicated her time and effort to fight the find answers.

 “If 90% of women who are getting breast cancer don’t have any family history of the disease, then something must be happening to our bodies, something that has to do with outside environmental factors,” she said.
 “If we can find out the cause, we can prevent the disease for future generations.”